nomadxxxx/fast-brave-debloater/README.md

 - Select from recommended extensions (ublock, protonpass, darkreader etc) to install

 ### To do
 - [X] Implement experimental ad-blocking feature
+- [X] Implement Brave install automation
 - [ ] Finish and test powershell version for windows
 - [ ] Make a script compatible with macOS